googlefonts/geologica/sources/checks/checks_variable.md

 <pre>--- Rationale ---

 The expected pattern for the copyright string adheres to the following rules:
-* It must say &quot;Copyright&quot; followed by a 4 digit year
+* It must say &quot;Copyright&quot; followed by a 4 digit year (optionally followed by a hyphen and another 4 digit year)
 * Then it must say &quot;The &lt;familyname&gt; Project Authors&quot;
 * And within parentheses, a URL for a git repository must be provided
 * The check is case insensitive and does not validate whether the familyname is